Konfekt/cmd-aliases.bat/README.md

 - `rn.bat` as alias for [mmv](https://github.com/itchyny/mmv) to rename files in your `%EDITOR%`

 - `rm.bat` to delete a file or folder
+- `trash.bat` or `rmm.bat` to send a file or folder to the recycle bin

 ---